drumondbeto/Tools/Basic Concepts/Data Structure.md

 A Queue is an ordered items collection based on the F.I.F.O principle, First In - First Out, otherwise the Stack, a new element is added in the end of the queue, called tail, and removed from the start, called head.
 An exemple is a bank queue.

+## Trees

+Trees are composted by knots, each knot has a parent, except the first one, named root, and the knots may have from none to many children.

 ## Hash Table

 Hash tables are data structures that combines a table with a hash function.